Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 </p>

-***Figrue 3.*** *Estimation of the living cile using the CCL for the loggerhead and green turtle*.
+***Figure 3.*** *Estimation of the living cile using the CCL for the loggerhead and green turtle*.

 ---

-After that, we did a Principal Componen Analisis (PCA), to compare all the biometric variables.
-We choosed the first 2 components because they explained ~98% of the variance, where the PC1 explained ~94% and the PC2 ~4%.
+After that, we did a Principal Component Analisis (PCA), to compare all the biometric variables.
+We chose the first 2 components because they explained ~98% of the variance, where the PC1 explained ~94% and the PC2 ~4%.

 We used the Pearson Correlation Test, to compare the PC, with the biometrics variables.
-All of them  were hightly correlated and negatively with the first component.
-Meanwhile, in the second component, the only variable with a respectable (but not hight at all)level of correlation and negative, was the weight.
-The size caparace for the second on the other hand were poorly correlated.
+All of them  were highly correlated and negatively with the first component.
+Meanwhile, in the second component, the only variable with a respectable (but not high at all)level of correlation and negative, was the weight.
+The size carapace for the second on the other hand were poorly correlated.

-This could mean that the PC1 would explained the ones that are growing in size of the caparace and weight, are in the left of the graph of the **Figure 4**.
+This could mean that the PC1 would explained the ones that are growing in size of the carapace and weight, are in the left of the graph of the **Figure 4**.
 In that case when we put the results of the linving cicle, it formed groups that were in orther of size:
-1. hatchlings
+1. Hatchlings
 2. Juveniles (small and bigs)
 3. Subadults and
 4. Adults.

-The other component, could probably mean that when they growth in caparace size, they would be found in the top fringe of the graph, on the other hand, the ones that are in the negative site, are growing in weight.
-Over were the Juveniles, unther, the hatchlings, subadults, adults
+The other component could probably mean that, when they grow in carapace size, they would be found in the top fringe of the graph, on the other hand, the ones that are in the negative site, are growing in weight.
+Over were the Juveniles, under, the hatchlings, subadults, adults

 ---